Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch03_Parallel_and_perpendicular_lines.md

 The shortest distance between the point $A$ and the line $l$ is the distance $AB$.

-> Process to find the shortest distance between a point and a line
+> Algorithm to find the shortest distance between a point and a line
 >
 > 1. Use the *Shortest distance between a point and a line* image, let $A$ be the point and $l$ be the line, such that the line $l$ is defined by the equation $y = m_1x + b_1$, and let $B$ be the point of intersection of the line $l$ and a perpendicular line to it that passes through $A$.
 The shortest distance being measured is the distance $AB$.
 > 2. Calculate the slope of the perpendicular line as $m_2 = -\frac{1}{m_1}$.